-RICA's recommendations represent a change, and change is always difficult.
-However, since its first publication in 2015, a willingness to change was shown by a significant number of healthcare professionals and the support of the Spanish Ministry of Health.
-In just four years, intensive recovery programs and protocols have been adopted by a remarkable number of hospitals in Spain and this number is increasing daily.
+RICA's recommendations represent change, and change is always difficult.
+However, since its first publication in 2015, a willingness to change has been shown by a significant number of healthcare professionals and with the support of the Spanish Ministry of Health.
+In just four years, IRPs and protocols have been adopted by a remarkable number of hospitals in Spain, and this number is increasing daily.
 This trend is turning the RICA pathway into a standard procedure.

-After five years of its publication, the necessity to review and update it have been patent.
+Five years on from its publication, the necessity to review and update it is clear.
 New studies have appeared, and protocols have been extended to almost all surgical specialties with proven benefits.
-Thus, not only an update on the 2015 RICA was proposed, but also an extension to include these new specialties.
-New RICA pathway displays recommendations for almost every adult patient undergoing scheduled surgery.
+Therefore, not only has an update to the 2015 RICA been proposed, but also an extension to include these new specialties.
+New RICA pathways offer recommendations for almost every adult patient undergoing scheduled surgery.